puniverse/comsat/docs/index.md

 * `comsat-actors-servlet` – Enables HTTP and WebSocket (JSR-356) usage through Web Actors API
 * `comsat-tomcat-loader` – Enables using Comsat in Tomcat container without the need of javaAgent
 * `comsat-jetty-loader` – Enables using Comsat in Jetty container without the need of javaAgent
-* `comsat-clj-ring` - A fiber-blocking Clojure [Ring](https://github.com/ring-clojure/ring) adapter based on Jetty 9.2

 ### Enabling Comsat

 Comsat runs code in [Quasar](http://docs.paralleluniverse.co/quasar/) fibers, which rely on bytecode instrumentation.
 This instrumentation is done in one of three ways: via a Java agent that must be loaded into the Servlet container; with a custom class-loader available for Tomcat and Jetty; or at compilation time.

-AOT instrumentation is eplained in the [Quasar documentation](http://docs.paralleluniverse.co/quasar/index.html#instrumentation).
+AOT instrumentation is an advanced topic eplained in the [Quasar documentation](http://docs.paralleluniverse.co/quasar/index.html#instrumentation).

+When using AOT instrumentation alone, all of your fiber-blocking dependencies will need to have been AOT-compiled already.
+Please note that some Comsat modules, such as `comast-jersey-server`, rely on dynamic instrumentation of third-party libraries and so they cannot be used with AOT instrumentation alone.

 #### The Java Agent

-To use the Java agent, the following must be added to the java command line (or use your favorite build tool to add this as a JVM argument) when launching the process (Servlet container if you're deploying your app as a WAR file):
+To use the Java agent, the following must be added to the java command line (or use your favorite build tool to add this as a JVM argument) when launching the process:

 ~~~ sh
 -javaagent:path-to-quasar-jar.jar
 ~~~

+Java agent instrumentation works with standalone Java applications and embedded Servlet containers but at present it cannot be used with standalone Servlet containers.

 #### In Tomcat

-If you're using Tomcat as your Servlet container, you have the option to use a custom class-loader instead of the Java agent.
-You'll need to put `comsat-tomcat-loader-{{site.version}}.jar` (or, for JDK8, `comsat-tomcat-loader-{{site.version}}-jdk8.jar`) into Tomcat's `lib` directory.
+If you're using Tomcat as your embedded or standalone Servlet container, a custom class-loader is available for use instead of the Java Agent.
+You'll need to put `comsat-tomcat-loader-{{site.version}}.jar` (or, for JDK8, `comsat-tomcat-loader-{{site.version}}-jdk8.jar`) into Tomcat's `common/lib` directory.

 Then, include the following in your webapp's `META-INF/context.xml`: